samelhousseini/km-openai/README.md

 1. Calculting embeddings from multiple chunk sizes for the same document in order to maximize vector matching.
 Through experimentation, we determined that having embeddings generated from the following chunk sizes (125, 250, 500 and 800 tokens) of the same document would optimize accuracy (number of correctly answered queries).

-1. No maximum limit on document size except the limit imposed by Cognitive Search (4 million characters for the Standard Tier).
+1. No maximum limit on document size except the limit imposed by Cognitive Search (4 million characters per document for the Standard Tier).
 If more is needed, then higher Search tiers can be used.

+1. Added support for Form Recognizer, where Form Recognizer can complement Cognitive Search when it comes to ingesting Forms

+1. Cosmos DB is used to store the contents of the ingested files.
+Cosmos is also used to store the generated embeddings, and automatically load them when the Redis index is empty.

 1. Automatic chunking of documents based on the maximum token number for each OpenAI model